tpcarlson/synth-diy/sycamore/MANUAL.md

 | --- | --- | --- | --- | --- |
 | C0  | D0  | E0  | C1  | G0  |

-Sycamore has a number of scales defined which can constrain the notes to be quantised to.
+Sycamore has a number of scales defined which can constrain the notes to be quantized to.
 For example, here's the C major scale with some note values:

 | C   | 0   |
 | --- | --- |